Home / Career Guides / Utilization Management Support Coordinator

 How does a utilization management support coordinator collaborate with other roles in a healthcare team?

 Collaboration is a crucial part of their role.
-They work closely with physicians, nurses, case managers, and other healthcare professionals to coordinate patient care and manage resources.
+They work closely with physicians, nurses, case managers, and other healthcare pros to coordinate patient care and manage resources.
 This includes sharing relevant patient information, assisting in case reviews, and providing administrative support.

 What are the ethical considerations for a utilization management support coordinator?